 Reference Title Summary Applicatio n date of standard Impact on Group financial report Application date for Group AASB 9 Financial Instruments AASB 9 includes requirements for the classification and measurement of financial assets.
 It was further amended by AASB 2010-7 to reflect amendments to the accounting for financial liabilities.
 These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
 The main changes are described below. (a) Financial assets that are debt instruments will be classified based on (1) the objective of the entity's business model for managing the financial assets; (2) the characteristics of the contractual cash flows. (b) Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
-Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. (c) Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases. (d) Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: ▶ The change attributable to changes in credit risk are presented in other comprehensive income (OCI) ▶ The remaining change is presented in profit or loss.
+Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. (c) Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases. (d) Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (0CI) The remaining change is presented in profit or loss.
 Further amendments were made by AASB 2012-6 which amends the mandatory effective date to annual reporting periods beginning on or after 1 January 2015.
-AASB 2012-6 also modifies the relief from restating prior periods by amending AASB 7 to require additional disclosures on transition to AASB 9 in some circumstances.
-Consequential amendments were also made to other standards as a result of AASB 9, introduced by AASB 2009-11 and superseded by AASB 2010-7 and 2010-1 1 Jan 2015 The Group has not yet considered the impact of this stand on its financial report 1 July 2015 c) Basis of consolidation
+AASB 2012-6 also modifies the relief from restating prior periods beginning AASB 7 to require additional disclosures on transition to AASB 9 in some circumstances.
+1 Jan 2015 The Group has not yet considered the impact of this stand on its financial report 1 July 2015 c) Basis of consolidation